Google Analytics 4 for Shopify: complete setup guide 2026

 Enable Enhanced conversions for better Google Ads optimization

 Open your webshop in an incognito browser window.
 Install the Google Tag Assistant Chrome extension and activate it.
-You should see that the GA4 tag (G-XXXXXXXXXX) fires correctly on each page.
+You should see that the GA4 tag (G-XXXXXXXXXX) fires correctly on every page.

 Control checklist:

 Which events does GA4 automatically track on Shopify?
-GA4 automatically measures 12 e-commerce events without extra setup: view_item, add_to_cart, begin_checkout, purchase, view_cart, remove_from_cart, select_item, view_item_list, add_shipping_info, add_payment_info, search and view_promotion.
+GA4 automatically measures 12 e-commerce events without additional setup: view_item, add_to_cart, begin_checkout, purchase, view_cart, remove_from_cart, select_item, view_item_list, add_shipping_info, add_payment_info, search, and view_promotion.

 The power of GA4 for Shopify lies in automatic event tracking.
-Once the Google & YouTube app is active, these events are measured without extra configuration.
+Once the Google & YouTube app is active, these events are measured without additional configuration.

 The 12 automatic e-commerce events